-The common ingredients of Lumpia include ground pork, carrots, and prawns, and it is seasoned with just the right amount of soy or oyster sauce.
-These ingredients are sealed in a crepe-like rice or flour Lumpia wrapper that is sealed with an egg wash and deep fried until golden brown.
+Typical lumpia ingredients include ground pork, carrots, and prawns, all seasoned with just the right amount of soy or oyster sauce.
+These ingredients are sealed in a crepe-like rice or flour wrapper, covered with an egg wash and deep fried until golden brown.

 Pinakbet is traditionally cooked until almost dry, but some variations have an almost soupy consistency; the flavors of the vegetables are then accentuated with shrimp paste and best paired with rice.

-Dinuguan comes from the word “dugo”, which translates as blood, and is a savory Filipino pork blood stew made of diced pork, vinegar, pork blood, and chili peppers.
-Some people like using pork offal such as intestines or other pork body parts, although this is an acquired taste.
+Dinuguan comes from the word “dugo”, which translates as blood.
+It is a savory Filipino pork blood stew made of diced pork, vinegar, pork blood, and chili peppers.
+While some people like using pork offal such as intestines or other pork body parts, these are an acquired taste.

-Filipino Spaghetti, also known as Sweet Spaghetti, is similar to the regular spaghetti Bolognese.
+Filipino Spaghetti, also known as Sweet Spaghetti, is similar to Italian spaghetti Bolognese.
 The ground beef or pork is first browned with aromatics and then simmered in tomato sauce and a choice of herbs until thick and hearty.